hybridgroup/cylon-intel-iot/README.md

 # Cylon.js For Intel IoT

-Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js
+Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics, physical computing, and the Internet of Things (IoT).

 This repository contains the Cylon adaptor for the [Intel Edison](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html) and [Intel Galileo](http://www.intel.com/content/www/us/en/do-it-yourself/galileo-maker-quark-board.html) IoT platforms.
 It uses the MRAA node module (https://github.com/intel-iot-devkit/mraa) created by the [Intel IoT team](https://github.com/intel-iot-devkit) thank you!